synchrony/smsn-why/the-best-game.md

 Our knowledge graph is an inclusive community.
 If you think an expression deserves to exist, there is surely a good place for it -- often more than one.
 (You might have to create the place, but once you do it can exist forever.)
 Whatever it is -- fact or fiction, logic or emotion, art or science, analysis, criticism, questions, answers, dreams -- we can process them together.

-Or alone!
+Or do it alone!
 Inner, private work can be the deepest.
 Semantic Synchrony offers granular sharing: Some things can be private, others shared with close friends, others with everyone -- whatever combinations you could need.

+Or [make your own knowledge graph community](https://github.com/synchrony/git-smsn)!
+Semantic Synchrony is free, open-source software.
+There is no paid version.